 Each AMS Europe meeting must be attended by at least one professional AMS Europe representative.
-AMS Europe shall additionally ensure the presence of an independent antitrust lawyer at all market-relevant meetings.
+AMS Europe shall additionally ensure the presence of an independent antitrust counsel at all marketrelevant meetings.
 In consultation with the chair of the meeting, the AMS Europe representative shall ensure that the agenda is followed and shall take the minutes of the meeting.
 The chair of the meeting and the AMS Europe representative are responsible for making sure that the meeting is conducted in accordance with antitrust rules as set out in the agenda.
 However, in line with the "compliance is for everyone" principle, the member companies' representatives must also ensure continued compliance with antitrust rules.

-Should a market report be conducted in the course of a meeting, the AMS Europe representative shall present AMS Europe's "Non-issues for Market Reports" prior to the market report.
+Should a market report be conducted in the course of a meeting, the AMS Europe representative shall present AMS Europe's "Non-issues for Market Reports" prior to the market report and the "Issues List" during the report.